NeutroGe/sstats/README.md

 Once done paste your riot api key inside the file "api_key.txt", start the league client, start summoner's stats, you're good to go!

+The riot API development keys last only a day, after this you need to regenerate them.
+If you plan to use the app regularly, on riot developpers website click "register product" then select "PERSONAL API KEY" and follow the instructions.

+Personnals api keys are the same as development keys but they do not expire so you dont need to regenerate the key everyday to use sumonner's stats.
+AFAIK riot is not restrictive about giving personal api keys so your requests should be allowed if you do them properly.
+In the meantime you can use your development key.